 Occupational Therapy

-The following list reflects the performance abilities and characteristics that are necessary to successfully complete with or without reasonable accommodations the requirements of Xavier’s Doctorate of Occupational Therapy Program, including fieldwork and doctoral capstone:
+The following list reflects the performance abilities and characteristics that are necessary to successfully complete with or without reasonable accommodations the requirements of Xavier’s Occupational Therapy Doctorate Program, including coursework, fieldwork, and doctoral capstone:

 • Communicate effectively and proficiently in English both verbally and in writing utilizing accurate and appropriate terminology with classmates, faculty, clients, caregivers, families, members of the healthcare team and with individuals of all ages, races, genders, socioeconomic and cultural backgrounds.
 Communication must be conveyed and perceived in a professional, assertive, timely, and confident manner.